-SER - Securitised loans, write-downs practiced at the time of the loan transfer
+• SER - Securitised loans, write-downs practiced at the time of the loan transfer

 Write-downs that occur at the time the loan is transferred should be recorded on the SER format.
 This is reported on a quarterly basis and includes all write-downs that occurred at the time the loan was transferred over the previous quarter.
-If no write-downs occurred at the time of any securitisations or other transfers in the quarter then the SER should be reported blank.
+If no write- downs occurred at the time of any securitisations or other transfers in the quarter then the SER should be reported blank.
 Since December 2010, this format should match the sum of the loans revaluations reported for the three months in a quarter on the REV format.

-Example: Bank A has €100 million mortgages recorded on its balance sheet.
-In April these loans are securitised and at the time of sale, the loans are written down by €20 million to a value of €80 million.
-In the quarterly June reporting of the SER format, Bank A should report revaluation adjustment of minus €20 million in the appropriate cell on the SER format.
+Example: Bank A has $\in 100$ million mortgages recorded on its balance sheet.
+In April these loans are securitised and at the time of sale, the loans are written down by $\in 20$ million to a value of $\in 80$ million.
+In the quarterly June reporting of the SER format, Bank A should report revaluation adjustment of minus $\in 20$ million in the appropriate cell on the SER format [minus $\in 20$ million would also have been reported on the monthly REV format in April].

-5(b).
-Reclassification Adjustment Return (RC1)
+5.2 Reclassification Adjustment Return (RC2)

-The purpose of this return is to collect data on reclassifications and other adjustments which are not reported on Revaluation Adjustment Return (RV1).
+The purpose of this return is to collect data on reclassifications and other adjustments which are not reported on Revaluation Adjustment Return (RV2).

-Reclassifications data covers the reclassification of assets and liabilities by maturity, sector or instrument category, e.g., the change in the sector classification of a counterparty on privatisation or following a merger or acquisition.
+Reclassifications data covers the reclassification of assets and liabilities by maturity, sector or instrument category, e.g., the change in the sector classification of a counterpart on privatisation or following a merger or acquisition.